cedmandocdoc/agos/README.md

 Propagate an amount of values then completes, same as `slice(0, amount)`.

 - Arguments:
-  - `amount` type number, count to take.
+  - `amount`: number of count to take.
 - Return: Stream

 ---